fsi-open/doctrine-extensions/doc/translatable.md

-**Heads up!!** if you modified some fields in a translation entity and also modify corresponding fields in base (translatable) entity then values in translation entity would be overwritten by value from base entity.
+**Heads up!!** if you modified some fields in a translation entity and also modify corresponding fields in base (translatable) entity then values in translation entity would be overwritten by values from base entity.
 Take a look at the example:

 ```php
 $translatableListener->setLocale('en');